Expert Advice On Improving Your Home

 Types of Gutter Guards

-• Foam guards are lightweight and easy to install.
-Debris collects on the foam instead of in your gutter.
+• Foam guards consist of pieces of foam that rest in your gutters to block debris.
+They're light and easy to install.
 On average, you can expect to spend $2.44 per linear foot for foam guards.

 • Brush guards are exactly what they sound like: large brush bristles that sit in your gutters and let water through while catching debris.
 On average, you can expect to spend $4.01 per linear foot for brush guards.

-• Screen guards have large holes that allow water to pass through while stopping debris.
+• Screen guards have large holes that let water through while blocking debris.
 On average, you can expect to spend $3.70 per linear foot for screen guards.

 • Mesh guards have smaller holes than screen guards and similarly catch debris while letting water flow through.
 Mesh guards are durable and help debris slide off rather than sit on your gutters.
 On average, you can expect to pay $3.60 per linear foot for mesh guards.

 • Micro-mesh guards have even smaller holes than mesh guards, allowing even less debris through than mesh.
-They are very effective.
+These types of guards are very effective.
 On average, you can expect to pay $4.72 per linear foot for micro-mesh guards.

-• Surface tension guards, also called reverse curve guards, use surface tension to allow water to flow into gutters while debris slides off.
-Generally, they are visible from the ground.
+• Surface tension guards, sometimes called reverse curve guards, use surface tension to let debris slide off while water flows through into the gutter.
+They can usually be seen from the ground.
 On average, you can expect to pay $2.75 per linear foot for surface tension guards.

 *Cost data based on sample pricing for DIY gutter guards from multiple national hardware retailers and adjusted for local cost of living.